MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-manifest-preview.md

 :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/manifest preview-1.png" alt-text="Add env":::

-## Sync local changes to Dev Portal
+## Sync local changes to Dev portal

-After previewing the manifest file, you can sync your local changes to Dev Portal by following the steps:
+After previewing the manifest file, you can sync your local changes to Dev portal by following the steps:

 1. Select **Update to Teams platform** at the top left corner of `manifest.{env}.json`
 2. Select **Teams: Update manifest to Teams platform** at the menu bar of `manifest.{env}.json`